 To ensure minimal interruptions to your users, you can enable connection draining on backend services.
 Such interruptions might happen when a backend is terminated, removed manually, or removed by an autoscaler.
 To learn more about using connection draining to minimize service interruptions, see Enabling connection draining.

-Firewall rules are implemented at the VM instance level, not on Google Front End (GFE) proxies.
+Firewall rules are implemented at the VM instance level, not on GFE proxies.
 You cannot use Google Cloud firewall rules to prevent traffic from reaching the load balancer.

 Source IP addresses

-The source IP addresses for traffic, as seen by the backends, is not the Google Cloud external IP address of the load balancer.
-In other words, there are two HTTP, SSL, or TCP sessions:
+The source IP address for packets, as seen by the backends, is not the Google Cloud external IP address of the load balancer.
+In other words, there are two TCP connections.

-- Source IP address: the original client (or external IP address if the client is behind NAT).
+- Source IP address: the original client (or external IP address if the client is behind NAT or a forward proxy).

 - Destination IP address: your load balancer's IP address.

-Session 2, from the load balancer (GFE) to the backend VM or container:
+Connection 2, from the load balancer (GFE) to the backend VM or endpoint:

-Source IP address: an IP address in one of these ranges:
+Source IP address: an IP address in one of the ranges specified in Firewall rules.

-Destination IP address: the internal IP address of the backend VM or container in the Virtual Private Cloud (VPC) network.
+Destination IP address: the internal IP address of the backend VM or container in the VPC network.

 Preserving client source IP addresses